 Alpha Phi Alpha Fraternity, Inc. chapters all across the country execute the program with their local March of Dimes to implement Project Alpha programs.

 Student Recognition and Year End Awards Luncheon

-Alpha Phi Alpha Fraternity, Incorporated – Theta Zeta Lambda Chapter has held an annual student recognition luncheon recognizing not only the academic improvement of young males in Ann Arbor schools but also providing monetary scholarships to a number of graduating high school seniors each year.
+Alpha Phi Alpha Fraternity, Incorporated – Theta Zeta Lambda Chapter has held the annual student recognition luncheon recognizing not only the academic improvement of young males in Ann Arbor schools but also providing monetary scholarships to a number of graduating high school seniors each year.
 The ELMP participates in this annual recognition event in order to increase the number of students we recognize and honor in our community.
 At this luncheon, Esquires will also showcase various items and abilities they will have developed during the year’s mentorship (e.g. etiquette, public speaking, key takeaways).
 Esquires will also receive certificates of recognition for their various service and academic achievements based off of their life plans.

 Saturday Morning Tutorial Sessions (Optional)

 An existing tutoring program run in conjunction with Alpha Kappa Alpha Sorority, Inc., Alpha Phi Alpha Fraternity, Inc. and the National Association for the Advancement of Colored People provides comprehensive tutoring in a variety of subjects for students K-12.
 A number of mentors serve as tutors in this program and is presented here as an optional component of this program.
 This portion is not a mandate for young men in the mentor program but is highly recommended.

 Bro.
 Jared Clark